csci-182/fall2022/pages/_assignments/hw1.md

 <img class="screenshot" src="/fall2021/assets/images/hw01/idle2.png" />

+If you have any issues installing Python or IDLE, contact your assigned peer mentor.
+You are also welcome to attend any of the course office hours to get help.

 ## Part 2: Complete the Programming Exercises
 In the section above, you wrote a single line of python at the **&gt;&gt;&gt;** prompt.
 For instance:

 `print("hello world!")`

-However, in this class, you'll be writing larger programs that are stored in files that end with the "**.py**" extension.
-You will then run all of the code in the file all at once.
+However, in this class, you'll be writing larger programs that are saved as files that end with the "**.py**" extension.
+By writing your code in a file and then running that file, you will be able to execute many lines of code at once.
 To try this out, we will practice writing a Python file in this week's homework.
 Please follow the steps outlined below, and then complete the exercises.

 ### Step 1: Organize yourself!
 File management and organization are an essential part of programming.
 As such, we suggest the following system: